-The reason why Excel requires evenly spaced cash flows is because IRR calculates a periodic interest rate.
-In order to calculate a periodic rate, cash flows must occur regularly over the same period of time.
+The reason Excel requires evenly spaced cash flows is that IRR calculates a periodic interest rate.
+To calculate a periodic rate, cash flows must occur regularly over the same period of time.
 For example, an annual IRR will require cash flows that occur annually and a monthly IRR will require cash flows that occur monthly.

 The XIRR function in Excel is commonly used to calculate a return on a set of irregularly spaced cash flows.
 Instead of solving for an effective periodic rate like the IRR, the XIRR calculates an effective annual rate that sets the net present value equal to zero.